binuud/ngx-serial-console/projects/ngx-serial-console/README.md

 Import the component in your app.ts or corresponding typescript file
 ```
-imports: [RouterOutlet],
+@Component({
+    import { NgxSerialConsole } from 'ngx-serial-console';
 ```

-and import the library
+and import the library in app.ts or correspondint typescript file

 ```
 import { NgxSerialConsole } from 'ngx-serial-console';